archf/ansible-sql-runner/README.md

 **The filepath mode or fileglob mode**

-In this mode, your iterate over all recursively registered SQL scripts under a given directory.
+In this mode, you will iterate over all recursively registered SQL scripts under a given directory.

   * All SQL scripts under directory will be run against the same `sql_engine`